israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 In JavaScript, Variable are declared by using `var` key word (Also we can initialize variable with values but it's not necessary to use `var` key word)

+Variables in JavaScript are declare using `var` statement

 ---

 ### Identifier